Trump Doubles Down On 2020 Campaign Theme From

 Advertisement

-Speaking at a campaign rally in Indiana on 1oth May, Trump reminded the audience of his intentions to keep the slogan.
+Speaking at a campaign rally in Indiana on May 10, Trump reminded the audience of his intentions to keep the slogan.
 “Our new slogan for 2020, you know what it is?
 Keep America Great,” he said.
 “Because we're doing so well that in another two years when we start to heavy campaign, Make America Great Again wouldn't work out too well, right?”

 His presidential campaign, Donald J. Trump for President, Inc., had submitted a filing to the Patent and Trademark office on January 18, 2017, for protection to use the phrase (with and without the exclamation point) on everything from campaign merchandise to blogs.